 What Makes Sustainability at Smith Special?

-Study What You Love Smith’s open curriculum allows students to personalize their education.
-More than half of academic departments offer courses in sustainability, including anthropology, economics, engineering, environmental science and policy, geosciences and landscape studies.
+Study What You Love.
+Smith’s open curriculum enables students to personalize their education.
+More than half of its academic departments, including anthropology, economics, engineering, environmental science and policy, geosciences and landscape studies, offer courses in sustainability.
 In addition, students from any major can add a concentration in climate change or sustainable food.

-Eat Delicious and Nutritious Food Local foods and sustainability efforts are a priority for Smith College dining.
-Staff serve products from local farms whenever possible in all 15 campus dining halls.
-All dining halls compost pre- and post-consumer food waste and many campus events are Zero Waste.
+Eat Delicious and Nutritious Food.
+Local foods and sustainability efforts are a priority for Smith College dining.
+All 15 campus dining halls serve products from local farms whenever possible, and they compost pre- and post-consumer food waste.
+Many campus events are Zero Waste.
 Students recently led efforts for Smith to join the Real Food Challenge, a national sustainable food initiative.

 Live Sustainably in Your House.
 Ecoreps—student sustainability leaders—help educate their housemates about sustainable living in all 35 of Smith’s residential houses and complexes.
 Students have initiated a number of programs, including in-house composting and an inter-house competition focused on water conservation.

 Explore MacLeish Field Station.
 The 260-acre Ada and Archibald MacLeish Field Station is home to the Bechtel Environmental Classroom, the world’s fifth certified Living Building.
 The Living Building Challenge uses a stringent set of design and construction standards for environmentally friendly buildings.
 Students, faculty and staff conduct research and hold events, such as dance performances and art exhibits, at the liberal arts station.

 Students in Jack Loveless' Mapping Our World: Introduction to Geographic Information Systems course are working on a couple of sustainability-focused projects related to the campus landscape and dining.